Charity shops in Scarborough

 Can our shop ask questions before sending anything?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067, send photos and ask as much as you like before deciding whether to post.
+You can message GoldPaid on WhatsApp or call us on 07763 741067, send photos and ask as much as you like before deciding whether to post.
 Asking is free and carries no obligation.

 How is a donated item valued?